Folkestone Groomers Directory

 Quick Answer

 Labrador shedding requires a systematic approach combining the right tools and consistent schedule.
 Essential tools include an undercoat rake, slicker brush, and high-velocity dryer.
 Labs shed year-round with peak seasons in spring and autumn.
-Professional grooming every 6-8 weeks, combined with weekly home brushing using proper de-shedding tools, reduces loose hair by up to 90%.
+Professional grooming every 6-8 weeks, combined with weekly home brushing using proper de-shedding tools, can significantly reduce loose hair in your home.
 Never shave a Labrador as their double coat provides essential temperature regulation.

 Labrador owners across Folkestone, Hythe, and Dover know the struggle all too well.
 You've just finished hoovering the house, only to find tumbleweeds of golden or chocolate hair rolling across your floors within hours.